KCLibrary/docs.kclibrary.org/community-reference/health-wellness.md

 **Check your eligibility.**  Before making an appointment, [look here to find out if you meet the criteria to be vaccinated in Missouri](https://covidvaccine.mo.gov/).
 Some organizations allow you to add your name to a waiting list if you are not eligible yet, but some require that you wait until you are eligible to sign up.

-**Which vaccine is best?** There are two vaccines authorized for use in the United States.
-One is manufactured by Pfizer and one is manufactured by Moderna.
+**Which vaccine is best?** There are three vaccines authorized for use in the United States.
+They are manufactured by Pfizer, Moderna, and Johnson & Johnson.
 [The Centers for Disease Control and Prevention (CDC) currently recommends either](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines.html).
 More vaccines are currently in clinical trials and expected to be on the market at a future date.

 **Sign up on multiple lists.** Vaccines are being offered at many different sites, but they don’t all share information.
 The more places you can register, the better.
 Do make sure you have transportation to a location before signing up on that list.
 The Kansas City Health Department recommends that residents sign up for the State of Missouri Vaccine Registration first.